wavemaker/docs/website/blog/2024-12-05-versioning-release-policy.md

 :::

 - WaveMaker Studio provides **support for the latest 3 major/minor versions (upto 12 months approximately from the release date)** to ensure stability and security.
 - **End-of-Support Notification**: Customers are notified when their version is nearing end-of-support.
-Notifications will be sent via email to encourage timely upgrades.
+Notifications are sent via email to encourage timely upgrades.
-- **Long-Term Support (LTS)**: Selected major releases may be designated as LTS, where they will receive extended support, focusing on critical fixes and security patches only.
+- **Long-Term Support (LTS)**: Selected major releases may be designated as LTS, where they receive extended support, focusing on critical fixes and security patches only.

 ## Release Status Definitions

 - **Active Support**: The version currently receives regular updates, including bug fixes and security patches.
-- **End of Life (EOL)**: Versions that are more than 3 releases (Major/Minor) behind the latest major/minor release are considered EOL and will no longer receive support or updates.
+- **End of Life (EOL)**: Versions that are more than 3 releases (Major/Minor) behind the latest major/minor release are considered EOL and no longer receive support or updates.
 Users on EOL versions are strongly encouraged to upgrade to a supported release.

-For instance, when we release 11.9, versions prior to 11.6 will be considered EOL.
+For instance, when we release 11.9, versions prior to 11.6 are considered EOL.
 Customers on versions 11.8 ,11.7 and 11.6 will continue to receive support/updates.

 :::note
 Release definitions are applicable exclusively to **Enterprise customers (WME)**.
-For **WMO customers**, the latest version will be deployed automatically as soon as it becomes available.
+For **WMO customers**, the latest version is deployed automatically as soon as it becomes available.
 :::

 ## Actively Supported Versions

+We offer tentative dates as general guidance which are subject to change.
+Users are recommended to make timely upgrades before the end of LTS.

+For example, below are the dates for our latest 11.9.x and prior releases.

 | Version | Status | Released | Active Support Ends | Long Term Support (LTS) Ends/EOL|
 | ------- | ------ | -------- | ------------------- | ------------------------------- |